 1. Strengthen Relationships

 Working with a transportation supplier that has so much market power can be a challenge.
 Developing a cooperative approach is important in dealing with the railroads’ sales, marketing, and operations departments.
 You may also be able to utilize the relationships that a 3rd party rail logistics provider may have.
-Strengthening these relationships can in turn lead to reducing rail transportation costs overall.
+Strengthening these relationships is an important rail logistics cost reduction strategy, though it can take some time.

 2. Strategic Alternatives

 Approximately 70% of industry locations are served by a single carrier.
 If you are captive, working together with that railroad may help you grow your business, as well as theirs.
 Options to work with alternative carriers or modes should also be considered, especially when developing new production or distribution sites.
 Can your product be transloaded?
 Is pipeline or marine transport a possibility?
 Oftentimes, supply chain and logistics are not part of the up-front evaluation for new locations, but investment in these types of strategic alternatives can pay off by reducing rail transportation costs.

 When we assist clients in evaluating the rail transportation for new locations we start by looking at:

 - Condition and operational limitations of the tracks

 - In-plant track considerations including staging, loading, unloading, inspection, cleaning, and maintenance